Bira/octopus-carnival/_drafts/wir-mm-4e-lizardfolk.md

 parenthood or nuclear families.

 Their society is patriarchal, with the most powerful male acting as chieftain advised by shamans and mystics.
-They don't worship any gods, but a truly legendary chieftain may be elevated to the status of "Lizard King" and be treated as a living god.
+They don't worship any deities, but a truly legendary chieftain may be elevated to the status of "Lizard King" and be treated as a living god.
 I think the concept of primal spirits wasn't 100% developed at this time, but lizard-people should probably be a primary example